-The City has categorized 35 outfalls as High Priority Outfalls based on Appendix F of the 2016 Permit.
-This includes one (1) new outfall, D13, added during Permit Year 5.
+The City has categorized 36 outfalls as High Priority Outfalls based on Appendix F of the 2016 Permit.
+This includes one (1) new outfall, D13, added during Permit Year 5 and one (1) new outfall, D30, added during Permit Year 6.
 The Permit states that catchments draining to any waterbody impaired for bacteria or pathogens shall be designated either Problem or High Priority.
 Both the Charles River and Alewife Brook are impaired for E. coli.
 These outfalls were not designated as Problem outfalls because existing information available at the time the Permit went into effect did not indicate likely sewer input.

 Catchment investigations are complete for three (3) high priority outfalls including D10, D12, and D17A.
-Additionally, catchment investigations are in progress for nine (9) high priority outfalls including D07, D19, D21, D27, D31, D33, D36, D38, and D46.
+Additionally, catchment investigations are in progress for 14 high priority outfalls including D07, D08, D09, D15, D16, D19, D21, D27, D30, D31, D33, D36, D38, and D46.

 - 3. Low Priority Outfalls: Outfalls/interconnections determined by the permittee as low priority based on the characteristics listed in Table 5-1, or other available information.
 The City has not categorized any outfalls as Low Priority. - 4.
 Excluded Outfalls: Outfalls/interconnections with no potential for illicit discharges may be excluded from the IDDE program.
 This category is limited to roadway drainage in undeveloped areas with no dwellings and no sanitary sewers; drainage for athletic fields, parks or undeveloped green space and associated parking without services; cross-country drainage alignments (that neither cross nor are in proximity to sanitary sewer alignments) through undeveloped land.
-The City has categorized eleven (11) outfalls and one (1) interconnection to a Belmont outfall as Excluded Outfalls based on this definition.
-This includes four (4) new outfalls added during Permit Year 5 along the Lechmere Canal, including D02A, D02C, D02D, and D02E.
+The City has categorized fourteen (14) outfalls and one (1) interconnection to a Belmont outfall as Excluded Outfalls based on this definition.
+This includes six (6) new outfalls added during Permit Year 5 along the Lechmere Canal including D02A, D02B, D02C, D02D, D02E, and D03E and one (1) new outfall D02F added during Permit Year 6.
 These new outfalls on the north side of the canal are serving park areas only with no sanitary infrastructure nearby.
 Buildings on the north side of the canal have sanitary services toward Rt 28.